microwave12/my-price-monitor/readme.md

 ```

 ###### Live Demo :
-You can directly access the dashboard deployed into my own VPS at given link below :
+You can directly access the dashboard deployed into my own VPS server at given link below :
 ```
 http://149.28.149.134/page
 ```